Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Experiments and results

 Fig. \ref{fig:3CCPP} shows the coverage across these same environments using CCPP.
-For CCPP, the start position of the robot in each environment is kept the same as those used in the BCPP application for accuracy.
+For CCPP, the start position of the robot in each environment is kept basically the same as those used in the BCPP application for accuracy.
+The start position is shown by the green "S" icons in Figs. \ref{fig:3CCPP}(a)-(c), for convenience, the blue "E" icons mark where the robot stopped.
+These icons are used for all trajectory plots of the CCPP in this paper.
 As discussed, the SR used for each environment in CCPP application is half of the lateral footprint chosen for BCPP applications.
 The parameter values of zones, $n_{iter}$ and $n_s$, were chosen by trial and error.
 These parameters provided the smallest coverage times out of all the trial runs.
 Figs. \ref{fig:3CCPP}(a)-(c) and \ref{fig:3CCPP}(d)-(f) show the chaotic trajectories and covered cells for each environment, respectively.
 For the CCPP application, the desired coverage rate ($dc$) for every environment is set to approximately 97\% for the following reasons.
 (1) As discussed, the $tc$ of the BCPP operation is not outright provided as part of the output.
 It is difficult to visually discern the completeness of coverage.
 For more complex-shaped maps, $tc$ might not be 100\% as a result of the simplified polygons used to describe the obstacles.
 This aspect of performance drop off of BCPP is further discussed in section \ref{sec:Potential advantages of CCPP over BCPP}.
 (2) By selecting a slightly lower $tc$ than 100\%, we aim to compensate for the previously discussed map inaccuracies during the SLAM that leads to account non-existent free space in coverage calculations in the CCPP algorithms.
 And (3) the CCPP application shares the same difficulty in reaching a $tc$ of 100\% as chaotic trajectories cannot be fully controlled.